diracleo/vue-enlargeable-image/README.md

 ## Features

-  * Specify both a thumbnail source and a full version source
+  * Specify both a thumbnail source and a full size source
-  * Thumbnail version will load immediately behind the scenes
+  * Thumbnail version will load immediately
-  * Full version will load upon enlargement and transformed seamlessly from the thumbnail version
+  * Full version will load upon enlargement and is transformed seamlessly from the thumbnail version
   * Specify the duration of the animation
   * Nest any component or HTML element within - doesn't have to be just an img element (keep reading to learn more)
-  * The out-of-box aesthetic is pretty good, but you have the ability to style the componenet however you want with your own CSS class definitions (keep reading to learn more)
+  * Style the component however you want with your own CSS class definitions (keep reading to learn more)

 ## Requirements